bonitoo-io/influxdb-java/README.md

 #### difference
 Difference computes the difference between subsequent non null records [[doc](https://github.com/influxdata/platform/blob/master/query/docs/SPEC.md#difference)].
 - `nonNegative` - Indicates if the derivative is allowed to be negative.
-If a value is encountered which is less than the previous value then it is assumed the previous value should have been a zero [boolean].
+If a value is encountered which is less than the previous value then it is assumed the previous value should have been a zero. [boolean]
 - `columns` -  The list of columns on which to compute the difference.
-Defaults `["_value"]` [array of strings].
+Defaults `["_value"]`. [array of strings]
 ```java
 Flux flux = Flux
     .from("telegraf")